Mojo de Ajo (Garlic Mojo Sauce)

 It’s very easy to burn garlic, especially when working with hot oil.
 This can cause the garlic to turn blue in color.
 While this is harmless and 100% still edible, it’s a bit of an uncanny look that I prefer to avoid.

-It’s also important to keep the heat on the low side, to keep the integrity of that garlic flavor.
+To avoid this, make sure to turn the heat to low before adding in the garlic.
+This also helps to keep the integrity of that garlic flavor.

 Buen provecho,